paulrobertphillips/number_guess/README.md

 the previous game.
 A volume has been mounted in the Docker image so that the game can persist.

 **Development**<br>
-I have included a series
+I have included a series of shell scripts to help standardize the development workflow in this project.
+Each is labeled based on their actionable purpose.